 Review coordinator becomes “agency-center” (NASA-MSFC, NASA-JSC, ESA-ESOC, JAXA, etc.)

 b) Before or during RID entry, the RID Author can see RIDs, which have already been, submitted (note – only from their organization?).
+No – author should see all RIDs).
 This will allow the RID Author to avoid submitting duplicate entries.
 The RID Author should have access to a tabular listing of RIDs sortable by any header, a search capability for RIDs with keywords, and a full-screen display of any RID selected.

 PRE-REQ-002: RID Submission Review Capabilities

 a) There will be three levels of “submission approval”.
 This is the approval to submit the RID, not related to actually disposition the RID itself.
-Approval to submit occurs in sequence:
+Approval to submit occurs in sequence through levels of Coordinators:

-Center level (e.g. JSC, JPL, ESOC, ESTEC, etc
+Center level (e.g. JSC, JPL, ESOC, ESTEC, etc.).)

 Agency level (e.g. NASA, ESA, INPE, etc.)